zguo235/tldr/CLIENT-SPECIFICATION.md

      - Clarified that clients should display pages
      - Clarified section about displaying pages for commands that aren't available on the host system
      - Clarified that calling your client `tldr` is OPTIONAL
+     - Clients must default to showing pages based on the user's platform where possible

  - [v1.3, June 11th 2020](https://github.com/tldr-pages/tldr/blob/master/CLIENT-SPECIFICATION.md) (#4101)
    - Clarified fallback to English in the language resolution algorithm.